iamsanteri/Casper/README.md

 Read more about the custom integration here: https://ghost.org/integrations/github/

-To avoid missing out on future updates to the default Casper theme, keep your fork up to date (don't forget to commit your changes first).
+Update, no longer relevant: ~~To avoid missing out on future updates to the default Casper theme, keep your fork up to date (don't forget to commit your changes first)~~.

     cd into/cloned/fork-repo
     git remote add upstream git://github.com/ORIGINAL-DEV-USERNAME/REPO-YOU-FORKED-FROM.git - Example below.